 The wellness centre in Bangalore is famous for having a whole ton of different healing methods.

-The center includes Leech Therapy, yoga, meditation, nasal cleansing, a whole ton of different Ayurvedic practices and much more besides.
+The centre includes Leech Therapy, yoga, meditation, nasal cleansing, a whole ton of different Ayurvedic practices and much more besides.

 This is one of the best spiritual destinations in India to heal your body as well as your mind.